 (Repeats Monday’s column with no changes to the text.
 John Kemp is a Reuters market analyst.
 The views expressed are his own)

-Hedge funds and other money managers purchased a further 35 million barrels in the six most important petroleum futures and options contacts in the week to May 5, according to regulatory and exchange data.
+Hedge funds and other money managers sold the equivalent of 171 million barrels in the six most important petroleum futures and options contracts in the week ending on Sept.
+8, the fastest rate of selling since July 2018.